Smithsonian Student Travel: Terms and Conditions

 All tuitions are based on shared accommodations throughout the program, unless otherwise noted and are quoted in U.S. dollars.

 Smithsonian Student Travel arranges an escorted round-trip group flight at additional cost for each of our international programs, and some of our domestic programs.
+In the case of airline delays or cancellations families are responsible for any additional hotel, transportation, food, and airline fees resulting from such delays or cancellations.

 Travel Documents and Information: